davilima12/DragonBallRebornn/replit.md

 - Automatic logout on invalid/expired tokens
 - Password fields in schema (ready for hashing implementation)
 - Environment variable protection for DATABASE_URL

+**Logout and Cache Management:**
+- On logout, TanStack Query cache is selectively cleared to remove user-specific data
+- Removes queries matching `/api/account` and `/api/player` endpoints
+- Components using `useAuth()` automatically re-render when authentication state changes
+- Guild invite UI is gated by `isAuthenticated` check to prevent showing after logout
+- Local component state (like selected player) is reset via useEffect when user logs out

 ### External Dependencies